Frequently Asked Questions

 Yes.
-If you have a pre-tax account set aside for healthcare expenses, you may use the debit card that is associated with that account, or, you may pay by check and submit your receipt to that account for reimbursement.
+If you have a pre-tax account set aside for healthcare expenses, you may use the debit card that is associated with that account.
 If you do not have one, ask your human resources department if you can set one up.

 How do I request a new patient evaluation for myself or my child?

-You may request an appointment by calling (415) 742-1247, or via Luminello, the HIPAA-compliant patient portal for Dr. Braslow’s practice.
+If you are looking for weekly therapy for yourself, or weekly parent strategy sessions, with or without medication management, you may request an appointment by via Luminello, the HIPAA-compliant patient portal for Dr. Braslow’s practice.

 What is your cancellation and no-show policy?